Vaibhav1730/USB-Rubber-Ducky/README.md

 Methodology

-~	Define the project objective.
+~	Define the project objective

-~ Acquire the necessary hardware.
+~ Acquire the necessary hardware

 ~ Install the Arduino IDE and Thonny software

-~ Write the code to program the raspberry pi pico w.
+~ Write the code to program the raspberry pi pico W

-~ Upload the code using the vs code.
+~ Upload the code using the vs code

-~ Test the USB Rubber Ducky on a target computer.
+~ Test the USB Rubber Ducky on a target computer

-~ Evaluate the performance and make any necessary adjustments.
+~ Evaluate the performance and make any necessary adjustments

-~ Document the project methodology and results.
+~ Document the project methodology and results

-~ Conduct a risk assessment and implement appropriate security measures.
+~ Conduct a risk assessment and implement appropriate security measures

-~ Consider the ethical implications of using the device and ensure it is used with the owner's consent.
+~ Consider the ethical implications of using the device and ensure it is used with the owner's consent

 Algorithm

-~ Initialize the Raspberry pi pico w and all necessary components ~ Connect the USB Rubber Ducky to the target system
+~ Initialize the Raspberry pi pico w and all necessary components

+~ Connect the USB Rubber Ducky to the target system

 ~ Wait for the target system to recognize the device

 ~ Take a picture of the user using the camera module

-~ Copy all files from the user drive to a temporary storage location on the Raspberry pi pico w ~ Connect to a particular Wi-Fi network using the network credentials ~ Share all copied files to a given URL using a secure communication channel ~ Turn off the Windows Defender of the system
+~ Copy all files from the user drive to a temporary storage location on the Raspberry pi pico w

+~ Connect to a particular Wi-Fi network using the network credentials

+~ Share all copied files to a given URL using a secure communication channel

+~ Turn off the Windows Defender of the system

-~ Disconnect the USB Rubber Ducky from the target system ~ End the program
+~ Disconnect the USB Rubber Ducky from the target system

+~ End the program